eoineoineoin/glTF_Physics/README.md

 |**convex**|`object`|A convex hull wrapping a `mesh` object.|
 |**trimesh**|`object`|A triangulated physics representation of a `mesh` object.|

-The sphere, box, capsule, cylinder and convex types should all produce _solid_ colliders by default - a rigid body anywhere inside the shape should be pushed out of it.
+The sphere, box, capsule, cylinder and convex types should all produce _solid_ colliders - a rigid body anywhere inside the shape should be pushed out of it.
-However you can request the shapes to be created as a _shell_ instead by enabling the **isHollow** parameter - in this case a rigid body inside the shape should collide with the inside of the shell.
 However the trimesh type always represents an infinitely thin shell or sheet - for example a mesh collider created from a `mesh` object in the shape of a box will be represented as a hollow box in the physics engine.

 If you want your collider to have an offset from the local space (for example a sphere _not_ centered at local origin, or a rotated box), you should add an extra node to the hierarchy and apply your transform and your collider properties to that.